-For Stage 2 payments, the Applicant must submit evidence that the works have been completed (see Section 8, Section 9 and the Inspections documentation18).
+For Stage 2 payments, the Applicant must submit evidence that the works have been completed.
 Where applicable, SEAI will contact the Applicant to arrange a site inspection of the completed works.
 The grant payment will be made following a successful audit / inspection.
-In the event that issues are identified during the site inspection, the Applicant will have an opportunity to address the issues and payment will be made when SEAI is satisfied that all issues are resolved.
+If issues are identified during the site inspection, the Applicant will have an opportunity to address the issues, and payment will be made when SEAI is satisfied that all issues are resolved.